 The forum allows each party to present its views and negotiate the differing points until they come to a consensus.
 The goal is to reduce the difference in the cost estimates presented by each party until they agree on a budget that is acceptable to both sides.

-Subordinates are often encouraged by their superior’s positive response in their suggestions, and they may surrender some of their demands to the superior’s advantage.
+Subordinates are often encouraged by their superior’s positive response to their suggestions, and they may surrender some of their demands to the superior’s advantage.
 However, the management retains the upper hand in the negotiations, and they can adjust the figures arrived at through the bottom-up budgeting process.

 4. Budget approval